 Types of antagonists: the villain

-One classic example of the villain antagonist is the Wicked Witch of the West in The Wizard of Oz.
+One classic example of a villain is the Wicked Witch of the West in The Wizard of Oz.
 Everything about her character is supposed to instill within us a sense of villainy.

 This next video is a classic scene that shows the downfall of the Wicked Witch of the West.